krokedil/afterpay-for-woocommerce/README.txt

 AfterPay for WooCommerce is a plugin that extends WooCommerce, allowing you to take payments via AfterPay.
 With this extension you get access to AfterPay's three payment methods - Invoice, Part Payment and Account.

+= Get started =
+More information on how to get started can be found in the [plugin documentation](http://wordpress.org/ “AfterPay for WooCommerce documentation”).

 == Installation ==

 1. Download and unzip the latest release zip file.